-Grades, at best, are but an indicator of the students' knowledge or skill at any particular time, although they.
-Grades are not necessarily an accurate gauge as to whether learning has taken place.
+Grades, are an indicator of the students' knowledge or skill at any particular time, although theyare not necessarily an accurate gauge as to whether learning has taken place.
 However, since much emphasis is placed upon grades, students' academic grades should reflect the teacher's most objective assessment of students' academic achievement.
 Academic grades should not be used as a threat in order to maintain classroom decorum.